technicalguru/sportdata-api-client/README.md

 ## Status and Roadmap
 The project is in Beta phase.
 APIs are unlikely to change but it can still happen.

-* Release 1.0 is expected to be available by December 1st, 2020.
+* Release 1.0 is expected to be available in December 2020.

 ## Features
 * Implementation of all soccer REST endpoints